Justin-Tan/Justin-Tan.github.io/_posts/2020-06-16-Intuitive-Importance-Weighted-ELBO-Bounds.md

     \textrm{IW-ELBO}_K(x) &= \log \frac{1}{K} \sum_{k=1}^K \frac{p(x, z_k)}{q(z_k)}, \quad z_k \sim q
 \end{align}$$

-Our argument makes it fairly intuitive that the IW-ELBO _should_ be a consistent estimator, but we probably need to tread more carefully to demonstrate this formally.
+Our argument makes it fairly intuitive that the IW-ELBO _should_ be a consistent estimator, but we probably need to tread more carefully - i.e. treat convergence of the Maclaurin series $\log(1+x)$ more carefully to demonstrate this formally.

 ### **1.3.
 IWAE in `Jax`**
 Here's a barebones implementation of learning this bound with an amortized diagonal-Gaussian encoder/decoder pair in Jax, more details to follow in the next post.
 Note that easy vectorization in Jax makes this an almost trivial extension of the single importance sample VAE case.